 Scholarships from the Ministry of Education and Ministry of Economic Development are available for NZSL interpreting students:

 This is part of the Bachelor of Arts.

 Our dynamic classroom environment encourages student participation at each stage of the learning journey.
 Our strong relationships with the Deaf community and interpreting professionals mean that you have access to up-to-date information and a range of guest speakers.

 Develop advanced NZSL and interpreting skills to prepare you for a career as a professional interpreter.
-Papers also focus on ethical decision making, the translation and interpreting processes, and business-related skills like invoicing, taxation obligations and professional conduct.
+Courses also focus on ethical decision making, the translation and interpreting processes, and business-related skills like networking and professional conduct.

-All students in the Bachelor of Arts complete core papers that cover effective communication, critical thinking and other transferable skills you'll need for your future career.
+All students in the Bachelor of Arts complete core courses that cover effective communication, critical thinking and other transferable skills you'll need for your future career.